 About git and git clients

-git is a revision control system and it is part of all linux distributions so if you are running linux, you already have git installed (unless it is a really really old linux release).
-For OSX git is installed as part of command line tools for xcode (if I remember correctly… on mavericks the first time I tried to type git at the command prompt, it installed those tools for me).
+As git was built for handling code for the linux project, it is part of all linux distributions so if you are running linux, you already have git installed (unless it is a really really old linux release).
+For OSX git is installed as part of command line tools for xcode (type git in the terminal command prompt to see if its installed).
 For windows, you can download it from: http://git-scm.com/downloads

 Everyone tells me that gui’s are awesome… so github does provide some fancy gui clients for git (https://help.github.com/articles/set-up-git